Anas9402/Customer_Segmentation/README.md

 # Customer_Segmentation
-Customer segmentation project using K-Means clustering to group customers based on their behavior and characteristics.
+Customer segmentation project. clustering to group customers based on their behavior and characteristics.
+Tools and libraries:K-Means Pandas, NumPy, Matplotlib, Seaborn, and Scikit-learn.